A Successful Public/Private Partnership

 To improve immunization rates among West Virginians, WIN focuses much of its work on:

-• Quarterly trainings for health care providers.
-WIN offers quarterly trainings that feature national and local speakers on a variety of immunization and vaccine-preventable disease topics.
+- Trainings opportunities for healthcare professionals.
+WIN offers trainings that feature national and local speakers on a variety of immunization and vaccine-preventable disease topics.
 Continuing education credits are frequently offered at these trainings for physicians, physician assistants, nurses, and pharmacists.
 The trainings provide attendees with new and up-to-date information on immunizations, recommendations from the Advisory Committee on Immunization Practices (ACIP), disease surveillance, outbreak response, and best practices for improving immunization rates.
 In addition, the trainings enable participants to develop local networks through which they may work together to improve community vaccination coverage.

-• Parent, patient and community education.
+- Parent, patient and community education.
 Immunizations have become a victim of their own success.
 Due to their effectiveness, many dangerous illnesses have been eliminated or drastically reduced, saving lives and sparing countless families.
 However, as a result, our collective memories have lost the painful reality of polio, measles, meningitis, and other vaccine-preventable diseases.
 Many people feel a false sense of security, a misconception that these diseases are merely harmless relics of the past.
-Thus, to educate the public about the importance of vaccination, WIN has developed a variety of educational materials, including adolescent and adult posters, postcards, and brochures;, electronic toolkits; and DVDs that are available at no cost throughout WV.
+Thus, to provide information to the public about the importance of vaccination, WIN has developed a variety of educational materials, including adolescent and adult posters, postcards, and brochures; electronic toolkits; and more that are available at no cost throughout WV.